Clearing Your Criminal Record Through Missouri Expungement

-Mo.
-Rev. Stat. § 311.326 sets forth the requirements and procedures for expunging a conviction for possession or purchase of alcohol by a minor under Mo.
+Missouri law (Mo.
+Rev. Stat. § 311.326) sets forth the requirements and procedures for expunging a conviction for possession or purchase of alcohol by a minor under Mo.
 Rev. Stat. § 311.325.
 If you plead guilty to this offense or were found guilty following a trial, you do not become eligible to apply for an order to expunge your records until at least one year has passed following their 21st birthday, or, in other words, on or after their 22nd birthday.
 Once this statutory timeframe has passed, you then can apply to expunge all official records of your arrest, plea, trial, and conviction to this offense.

-You have been convicted of another alcohol-related offense at the time of your application for expungement.
+- You have been convicted of another alcohol-related offense at the time of your application for expungement.

-If your application is granted, it will restore you to the status that you held prior to the conviction, just as if it had never happened.
-After receiving an order of expungement, you will not perjure yourself or give a false statement if you fail to acknowledge or admit the arrest, plea, trial, conviction, or expungement in the future.
+If your application is granted, it will restore you to the status that you held prior to the conviction, just as if it had never happened – no history of a criminal record.
+After receiving an order of expungement, you will not perjure yourself or give a false statement if you fail to acknowledge or admit the arrest, plea, trial, conviction, or expunged record in the future.

 This expungement statute can be extremely helpful for the many individuals who simply made a mistake and were caught with alcohol while under the age of 21.
 By simply avoiding further alcohol-related violations, you can avoid the negative effects of this conviction when it shows up on background checks by landlords, employers, and more.

 The first step is applying for the process of getting your offense violation or infraction record expunged in the same court where you plead guilty or were convicted.
 After the paperwork is processed, the court will schedule a hearing within 30 days.
 In the hearing, the court may accept evidence and hear testimony about the offense listed in the petition.
 During this hearing, the judge will determine whether or not you are eligible for expungement.